What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 In the early stages of learning column addition, it is helpful for children to use familiar objects.
 For example, straws or lollipop sticks can be bundled into groups of ten and used individually to represent the tens and ones.

-Initially children complete calculations where the units do not add to more than 9, before progressing to calculations involving exchanging/ regrouping.
+Initially, children complete calculations where the units do not total more than 9, before progressing to calculations involving exchanging/ regrouping.
 Alongside the concrete resources, children can annotate the baseboard to show the digits being used, which helps to build a link towards the abstract formal method.

-Once children are confident using the concrete resources they can then record them pictorially, again recording the digits alongside to ensure links are constantly being made between the concrete, pictorial and abstract stages.
+Once children are confident using the concrete resources, they can record them pictorially, again recording the digits to ensure links are constantly made between the concrete, pictorial and abstract stages.

-The next step is for children to progress to using more formal mathematical equipment.
-Dienes base ten should be introduced alongside the straws, to enable children to see what is the same and what is different.
-As confidence grows using the Dienes, children can be introduced to the hundreds column for column addition, adding together 3-digit and 2-digit numbers
+The next step is for children to use more formal mathematical equipment.
+Dienes base ten should be introduced alongside the straws, to enable children to see what is the same and different.
+As confidence grows using the Dienes, children can be introduced to the hundreds column for column addition, adding together 3-digit and 2-digit numbers.

-Alongside the concrete resources children should be recording the numbers on the baseboard, and again have the opportunity to record pictorial representations.
+Alongside the concrete resources, children should record the numbers on the baseboard with the opportunity to record pictorial representations.

-These should be introduced in the same way as the other resources, with children making use of a baseboard without regrouping initially, then progressing to calculations which do involve regrouping.
+Introduce these in the same way as the other resources, with children using a baseboard without regrouping initially, then progressing to calculations which do involve regrouping.

-As with the other equipment, children should have the opportunity to record the digits alongside the concrete resources and to progress to recording pictorially once they are secure.
-The place value counters can be used to introduce children to larger numbers, calculating column addition involving the thousands and then the ten thousands column.
+As with the other equipment, give children the opportunity to record the digits alongside the concrete resources and to progress to recording pictorially once they are secure.
+You can use place value counters to introduce children to larger numbers, calculating column addition involving the thousands and then the ten thousands column.

 Read also: How To Teach Addition For KS2 Interventions In Year 5 and Year 6